-- 7. Adjust scores at schools with low response rates: - a.
-If the participation rate was less than 25%, or if the number of participants was fewer than 50, change the metric score to 0. - 8.
-Assign exception codes: - a.
-NOT APPLICABLE, if the school does not serve any grades between third and twelfth. - b.
+- a.
+INSUFFICIENT SAMPLE, if the school serves any grade between third and twelfth grade but had less than 50 students enrolled in eligible grades. - b.
+NOT APPLICABLE, if the school does not serve any grades between third and twelfth. - c.
 NOT APPLICABLE, if the metric is the College and Career Rating and the school is not a high school.